K-S Paddle Dryer for Sludge and By-products Drying

 The K-S Paddle Dryer is used worldwide for drying a variety of sludges and by-products, generating dry stable products reducing disposal cost and converting waste into marketable by-products.
 Drying also allows some wastes to be used as fuel.

-For the drying of biosolids and biological sludge visit K-S Biosolids Dryer
+For the indirect drying of biosolids and biological sludge visit K-S Biosolids Dryer

 For process/production applications visit K-S Paddle Dryer & Processor

 After mechanical dewatering, further weight reduction and stable products can be obtained by thermal processing (drying) sludges, biosolids, and by-products.
 K-S has experience in chemical plants, petrochemical plants, refineries, pharmaceutical plants, food processing plants, corn wet milling plants, ethanol facilities, metal processing/finishing plants, mineral processing plants, and pulp & paper mills.

 - Achieve 90+% dry solids (99+% if desired)

 - Achieve intermediate dryness for composting or incineration

 - Produce stable and marketable products

 - Removal of hazardous volatile organic compounds (thermal desorption)

 Biological sludge (secondary sludge, waste activated sludge (WAS) or biosolids)